ibm-cloud-docs/containers/cs_app_plan.md

 ### What kind of apps can I run in {{site.data.keyword.containerlong_notm}}?
 {: #app_types}

-Your containerized app must be able to run on the supported operating system, Ubuntu 16.04 x86_64, 18.04 x86_64.
+Your containerized app must be able to run on the supported operating system, Ubuntu 18.04 x86_64, 16.04 x86_64 (deprecated).
 You also want to consider the statefulness of your app.
 {: shortdesc}

 <dl>